Nicozwy/CofCED/Codes/README.md

 ## 2. Follow the guide to download the datasets and put them in the correct location.

+## 3. Run the code
+It is recommended to run on linux servers with the following script:
+`python train_exp_fc5_xxx.py`

 ## 3. Please cite this paper as follows （BibTeX）:
 ```
 @inproceedings{yang2022cofced,